Ashburry-trio/Ircproxy/README.md

 **contribution.**

-The web-server half of the project is available in another repo found at **https://github.com/ashburry-trio/RoseMay** and runs with Flask on **https://www.PythonAnywhere.com** servers.
+The web-server half of the project is available in another repo found at **https://github.com/ashburry-trio/RoseMay_Website** and runs with Flask on **https://www.PythonAnywhere.com** servers.
 It is being developed in real-time at **https://ashburry.pythonanywhere.com** or **https://www.myproxyip.com** page by page and has a long way to go.
-Once in awhile I update the repo with the web-site code which you can get working with minimal effort, even start your own web-site based on RoseMay; if you require a login I would recommened letting me code the login logic as it is tricky and difficult and just change the content on every page except the LICENSE which any license suitable for open source will do.
+Once in awhile I update the repo with the web-site code which you can get working with minimal effort, even start your own web-site based on RoseMay; if you require a login I would recommened letting me code the login logic as it is tricky and difficult and just change the content on every page except the LICENSE which any license suitable for open source projects will do.

 o end of document.